barumau/pandunia/english/english-pandunia.md

 titanem - titanium
 Titania - Titania
 title (headline) - temnam
-to (toward, till, until, for) - va
+to (toward, till, until, for) - do
 to be centered (amid, in the middle) - jungu
 toast (toasted bread) - rosti pang
 tobacco - tabake